helixyte/everest-demo/_sources/building.txt

 Building *everest* applications
 ===============================

-In this section, you will find a step-by-step guide on how to build a RESTful application with :mod:`everest`.
+In this section, you will find a step-by-step guide on how to build a ``REST``ful application with :mod:`everest`.

 1. The application